pingcap/talent-plan/rust/projects/project-2/project.md

 ## Project setup

 Continuing from your previous project, delete your privous `tests` directory and copy this project's `tests` directory into its place.
-Like project 1, this project should contain a library and an executable, both named `kvs`.
+Like the previous project, this project should contain a library and an executable, both named `kvs`.

 As with the previous project, use `clap` or `structopt` to handle the command line arguments.
 They are the same as last time.

-As with project 1, go ahead and write enough empty tor panicking definitions to make the test cases build.
-This time you'll need to add `dev-dependencies` to `Cargo.toml`.
+As with the previous project, go ahead and write enough empty tor panicking definitions to make the test cases build.
+This time you'll need to add some `dev-dependencies` to `Cargo.toml` that the tests rely on.

 _Do that now._